Goldblatt + Singer

 The types of burn injuries seen in St. Louis reflect both the city's industrial character and its residential realities.

 Electrical Burns: Construction workers, utility linemen, and electricians working in St. Louis's dense urban and suburban environment face risks of arc flash and contact electrical burns.
-These injuries are often internal as well as external, making them particularly complex to treat and to value in litigation.
+These injuries are often internal as well as external, making them particularly complex to treat.

-Scalding Injuries: Hot liquid burns — from defective water heaters, restaurant equipment, or industrial steam — are among the most common burn injury types.
-Landlords who fail to maintain water heater temperature controls within safe ranges may be liable for scalding injuries to tenants, particularly children and elderly residents.
+Scalding Injuries: Hot liquid burns, from defective water heaters, restaurant equipment, or industrial steam, are among the most common burn injury types.

 Vehicle Fires: Accidents on I-64, I-70, I-44, and I-270 can involve fuel ignition, especially in collisions involving commercial trucks.
-Defective fuel systems in passenger vehicles can also cause post-crash fires, giving rise to product liability claims against manufacturers.
+Defective fuel systems in passenger vehicles can also cause post-crash fires.

-Residential Fires: Older housing stock in St. Louis city neighborhoods — including areas like Soulard, Benton Park, and North City — may have outdated electrical wiring, absent or defective smoke detectors, or improperly maintained heating equipment.
-Landlord negligence in maintaining these properties can be a basis for premises liability claims.
+Residential Fires: Older housing stock in St. Louis city neighborhoods, including areas like Soulard, Benton Park, and North City, may have outdated electrical wiring, absent or defective smoke detectors, or improperly maintained heating equipment.

 1. Seek emergency medical care.
 Call 911 or go to the nearest emergency room.
 Do not delay treatment in an effort to document the scene.
 Your health is the priority, and medical records will themselves serve as important evidence.